 How malware gets inside your organisation

 Most malware relies on being able to get into a PC or server.
-From there it can execute its payload, which will vary depending on the type, then replicate itself around the organisation and wider networks.
+From there it can execute its payload, which will vary depending on the type, then replicate itself around the organization and wider networks.
 You can find out more about the malware “kill chain”, and where it can be disrupted, in this tip sheet.

-The main flavours of malware are:
+The main flavors of malware are: